High-Intensity VR Fitness Game. Designed to transform exercise into a fun and rewarding experience!

 Like in any other sport, recovery between intense VR workouts is key to success.
 Your body needs time to adapt.
-Try to sleep 7-8 hours each night and rest at least for one day a week.
-Providing your body with enough protein will also help in building up muscles and recovering faster.
+Try to sleep 7-8 hours each night and rest at least one day a week.
+Providing your body with enough and the right protein will also help in building up muscles and recovering faster.

 And now it’s time to get started and burn some calories!